Article at a Glance

-Cold sores and herpes simplex virus are no big deal for adults.
+Cold sores are no big deal for adults.
 They’re uncomfortable and you probably don’t want one on picture day, but they’re not dangerous.
 However, cold sores aren’t just a minor inconvenience for babies.
-In fact, cold sores can be extremely dangerous.
-Like many infections that seem harmless to a healthy adult, cold sores on babies can be life threatening or scarring for the infant.
-If you suspect that an infant has come into contact with cold sores you should contact your doctor immediately to prevent the spread of herpes simplex virus in your newborn.
+In fact, they can be extremely dangerous.

-This post will go over everything you need to know about cold sores and babies, what to do when you have cold sores and a newborn, and why you shouldn’t kiss a baby when you have cold sores.
+This post will go over everything you need to know about cold sores and babies, what to do when you have a cold sore and a newborn, and why you shouldn’t kiss a baby when you have a cold sore.